haneesa/cashman/README.md

 ```

 ## Known Issues
-- Logic to identify currency notes to be dispensed is not yet completed.
+- Logic to identify combination of currency notes to be dispensed is not yet completed.

 ## Authors
 @haneesa